bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 In general, attempting to detect change to specific level of state hierarchy will fail, either due to changes in a substate or parent state.
 In other words:
 - Parent state transition schedules detect changes in substates,
-- Substate transition schedules detect changes in parent states.
+- Substate transition schedules detect changes in parent states which do not involve them.

 The goal of this RFC is to address those problems, while still keeping all substates stored in the root state.